EdenWise/hjcrc/HJCSICextra.md

 1) Failed seeing source of the underwriting...
 2) female feels she created this too, repeat-ish of male creation; agrees with what has been built...
 3) earth, man... three types of people: lifE (Edenites), gooD, eviL.
-4) Defines some people as lesser, mortals: Adam and Eve.
+4) Defines some people as lesser, mortals: Adam [ribs] and Eve.